harbalk/deliteful/docs/list/List.md

 ### Store query

-When the widget has finished rendering the items queried from the store, it emits a `query-success` event.
+When the widget has finished rendering the items queried from the source, it emits a `query-success` event.
 The `renderItems` property of the event is an array of the items displayed by the widget.

-If the widget fails to query its store to retrieve the items to render, it emits a `query-error` event (see [Store capabilities](#store) for more information).
+If the widget fails to query its source to retrieve the items to render, it emits a `query-error` event (see [Store capabilities](#store) for more information).

 <a name="selection-event"></a>
 ### Selection